kshaffer/theory3/assessments.md

 - 1 point: an incomplete attempt.
 - 0 points: not attempted, or attempt reflects little-to-no substantive effort.

+The grade for the assignment will be the total score of all the melodies included on the assignment.

 The best two pop/rock transcription assignments and the best two classical transcription assignments will count toward the final grade.